Content

 You can learn more about maintaining a better lifestyle for your sexual health in our full guide to maintaining an erection naturally.

-FDA-approved prescription medications can treat ED and other sexual health issues like premature ejaculation.
+Around 30 to 50 million men in the United States deal with some level of erectile dysfunction.
+Fortunately, there are many FDA-approved prescription medications that treat ED and other sexual health issues like premature ejaculation.

 Let’s recap what you should know about sex pills for men:

 Some OTC options could actually be unsafe.
-FDA investigations have found that many sex tablets for men contain hidden ingredients, including some that can result in dangerous drug interactions and other health problems.
+FDA investigations have found that many sex pills for men contain hidden ingredients, including some that can result in dangerous drug interactions and other health problems.

 FDA-approved medications are your best bet for treating ED.
-Evidence-based PDE5 inhibitors like sildenafil and vardenafil can help with sexual health issues.
+Evidence-based PDE5 inhibitors like sildenafil and tadalafil can help with sexual health issues.
+They’re also available as chewable ED medications, which contain the same ingredients as Viagra and Cialis in personalized dosages.

 Ultimately, there’s no one-size-fits-all pill for sex.
-You’ll get the best results by using medication that’s right for your needs.
+You’ll get the best results by using a treatment option that’s right for your needs.

 Curious about your options for improving your sex life?
-Book an erectile dysfunction consultation today.
+Get advice from a healthcare provider at Hims today.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!